 We are growing the future of Western Australia by unlocking sustainable food opportunities across the state and invite you to join us as we share the taste of Western Australia with the world.

-You’ll find Leeuwin coast Akoya and mussels on the menus of renowned restaurants across Western Australia, as well as at select seafood stores.
+You’ll find Leeuwin Coast Akoya on the menus of renowned restaurants across Western Australia, as well as at select seafood stores.
 Ordering is available through our wholesale partners.

 Aquaculture refers to farming aquatic organisms on land or in the ocean.
 Fish, shellfish and algae are the most commonly farmed groups around the world, producing valuable protein to meet global demand.
 In fact, as of 2013 aquaculture has been producing more seafood than wild catch.
 Sustainability is at the heart of our aquaculture development as we continue to invest in and develop new techniques to ensure our environment is healthy.